 Using the internet abroad can lead to an expensive bill if you’re relying on your mobile phone data.
 Find out how to get cheaper broadband abroad, and how to make the most of data roaming if you do choose to use mobile data.

-If you're planning on taking your laptop abroad and using mobile broadband, you may want to think about buying a dongle.
+If you're planning on taking your laptop abroad and using mobile broadband, you can use your phone as a portable hotspot, or use a dongle.

-To prevent paying over the odds, make sure your data roaming option is switched off in your phone settings.
+To prevent accidentally paying for more than you mean to, make sure your data roaming option is switched off in your phone settings.